chuyanTan021/CCFs_LWP_SWfb-linear-regression/README.md

 # CCFs_ LWP_ SWfb-linear-regression

 This project contains all the code I used for my research:
-It is very messy because it contains all versions of code I used for discovering.
-The latest code are in folder:
+It is a bit messy because it contains alll the history of my code I used for discovering things and making plots.
+The latest code that can reproduce the paper we recently submitted to JGR-A are in folder: "
 The main task is: Build a two-steps constraint model on constraining shortwave (SW) cloud feedback in the Southern Ocean (SO).

 (1).
 Use a linear rergression model to predict the response of cloud property (e.g., Liquid Water Path) to warming in global climate models (GCMs) with GCM simulated responses of large-scale cloud-controlling cactors (CCFs, e.g., SST, LTS, Moisture Convergence, 500 mb Subsidence) to warming and the sensitivity of cloud property to CCFs derived from Observations;